CheickPaul/CheickPaul/README.md

 ## 🚧 Progress Updates

 To keep this repository concise, I’ve listed my **certificates in progress**, **books in progress**, and **algorithmic Trading projects under development** in separate repositories.
-➡️ **Feel free to explore my GitHub profile** to follow my full learning journey and current work.
+➡️ **Feel free to explore my GitHub profile** to follow my learning journey and current work.

 ---